thejsway/thejsway/manuscript/intro01.md

 Each chapter starts with a **TL;DR** paragraph which summarizes it, so you'll be able to skip ahead if you already know a chapter's content.

+At the end of each chapter, a series of short and focused exercises will make you put your newly acquired skills into practice.
+Searching them seriously is *essential*: real learning comes with practicing, not just reading.

 Complete beginner or already experienced in programming, I wish you a great journey in the wonderful world of JavaScript!